onikolskyy/fluvium-gov/README.md

 The process can be seen as a form of ***conviction voting***: The opinion of voters is evaluated continuosely over time.

-Together with budgeting NFTs this contract can be used as a framework for a holistic DAO governement.
+Together with budgeting NFTs this contract can be used as a holistic framework for DAO governement.

 ______________________________________________
 **Build from source**